 The University Police prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-The full text of this report can be located on the CUPD web site at http://www.cheyney.edu/public-safety/Crime-Statistics.cfm This report is prepared in cooperation with the University Police Department, Housing and Residential Services, the Judicial Affairs Officer, the Division of Business Affairs, and the Division of Student Affairs.
+The full text of this report can be located on the CUPD web site at Cheyney University Annual Security Report.
+This report is prepared in cooperation with the University Police Department, Housing and Residential Services, the Judicial Affairs Officer, the Division of Business Affairs, and the Division of Student Affairs.
 Each entity provides updated information on their educational efforts and programs to comply with the Act.